programerone/eosc-explorer/README.md

 ### Run:
-The below will start both the web-gui and sync.js (which populates MongoDV with blocks/transactions).
+The below will start sync.js (which populates MongoDB with blocks/transactions).
+`npm start`

+The below will start web-gui on http://localhost:3000 by default.
 `npm start`

 You can leave sync.js running without app.js and it will sync and grab blocks based on config.json parameters